ea-maruri/works/Artificial_Intelligence/README.md

 # artificial intelligence

-Category for many different works and practice in IA
+Category that contains works and practices in IA.

 By Alejandro Maruri